Zoom Student Guide

 Tips

-• When presenting slides, you can use slide control to give other participants control of the slide progression (e.g., if your peers are presenting their portion of the slides during a group presentation).
+• When presenting slides, you can use Zoom slide control to give other participants control of the slide progression.
+This option can be helpful during a group presentation when your peers are presenting their portion of the slides.

-• Send a copy of your presentation to your instructor or a fellow student as a back-up plan, so someone else can share on your behalf if needed.
+• Send a copy of your presentation to your instructor or a fellow student ahead of time.
+Sending this creates a back-up plan, so someone else can share on your behalf if you have technical difficulties.

-Instructors can create breakout rooms for you during a session.
-In these rooms, you can share video, audio, slides, whiteboards, and screens with a smaller group of classmates.
+Instructors may create breakout rooms for you during a session.
+In a room, you can share video, audio, slides, whiteboards, and screens with a smaller group of classmates.

 1. The instructor will invite you to a breakout room.
 Click Join, if prompted.

-2. Once you have joined, you can access room-specific controls that are similar to what you can do in the main session.
+2. Once you have joined, you can access room-specific controls similar to what you can access in the main session.

-3. If you need assistance in the breakout room, click Ask for Help to let your instructor know.
+3. If you need assistance in the breakout room, click Ask for help in the toolbar or use the chat to let your instructor know.
 If you do not see this option, you may need to click More first.

 5. If your instructor ends the breakout room for you, you will be given the option to return to the main session immediately or after a short countdown.